runodp/dagster-odp/docs/tutorials/chess_part_1.md

   dagster project scaffold --name chess_analysis cd chess_analysis
   ```
   This command creates a basic Dagster project structure.
-We'll modify it to use Dagster ODP.
+We'll modify it to use dagster-odp.

 2. Create the necessary directories for our project:
   ```bash
   mkdir -p odp_config/workflows
   mkdir data
   ```
-  The `odp_config` directory will contain our Dagster ODP configuration, the `workflows` subdirectory will hold our pipeline definitions, and the `data` directory will store both our output files and the DuckDB database file.
+  The `odp_config` directory will contain our dagster-odp configuration, the `workflows` subdirectory will hold our pipeline definitions, and the `data` directory will store both our output files and the DuckDB database file.

 3. Update the `chess_analysis/definitions.py` file to use ODP:
   ```python title="definitions.py